netboxlabs/console-docs/docs/Administration Console/admin-console-access.md

     ![click on instance ID](../images/console_access/instance_id.png)

-8. In the NetBox Deployment section, scroll down to the Secrets section, and click on the eye to reveal the password.
-Then you can copy the admin user password to your clipboard:
+8. In the NetBox Deployment section, scroll down to the Secrets section, and click on the `password` secret to copy it to your clipboard:

     ![retrive admin password](../images/console_access/get_admin_secret.png)